 Wholesalers work in different ways.
 In some cases, they buy a property and then sell it very quickly.
 In the majority of cases, they never assume the title.
 Instead, they put the property under contract and then assign the contract to the new buyer as quickly as possible.

 Assigning a contract is a pretty simple concept.
 When a wholesaler signs a contract with a seller, he or she includes a clause that allows another buyer to step in and purchase the property without the seller’s permission.
 Most often a wholesaler assigns the contract to another investor who will then fix and flip the property.

-For his services, a wholesales charges a fee that is added to the price negotiated with the seller of the property.
+For his services, a wholesaler charges a fee that is added to the price negotiated with the seller of the property.
 The fee varies, but typically it ranges between $7,000 – $50,000.
-In essence, you are paying the wholesales to do your marketing, so you can acquire your properties hassle-free.
-And this is where I as hard money lender take issues with wholesaling.
+In essence, you are paying the wholesaler to do your marketing, so you can acquire your properties hassle-free.
+And this is where I, as hard money lender, take issue with wholesaling.